gnachman/iterm2-website/source/_includes/documentation-preferences.md

 If enabled, a window created with this profile will feature an open toolbelt.

 #### Preserve profile name in tab title
-You can specify that profile names are shown in window and tab titles under **Preferences > Appearance > Show Profile Name**.
+You can specify that profile names are shown in window and tab titles under **Settings > Appearance > Show Profile Name**.
 If that is not set, then this option is irrelevant.
 When in use, a host may send an escape code that changes the window title.
 This setting causes the profile name to be preserved in that session-set title.

 #### Background Image
 This allows you to select an image to display behind the terminal's text.
 If Tile image is selected, then the image will be shown at its actual size and tessellated; otherwise, it will be stretched to fit the whole pane.
 The blending slider determines how strongly the image dominates over the text's background color.